dhanukkrishna/3D-data/README.md

 # 3D-data
 Workspace for the 3D data
+Working for the 3D data classification and segmentation using different architecture.